Spencer (film)

-Spencer is a 2021 historical psychological drama film directed by Pablo Larraín from a screenplay by Steven Knight.
+Spencer is a 2021 historical psychological drama film directed by Pablo Larraín and written by Steven Knight.
 The film is about Princess Diana's existential crisis during the Christmas of 1991, as she considers divorcing Prince Charles and leaving the British royal family.
-Kristen Stewart and Jack Farthing star as Diana and Charles respectively, joined by Timothy Spall, Sean Harris, and Sally Hawkins.
+Kristen Stewart and Jack Farthing star as Diana and Charles respectively, along with Jack Neilen and Freddie Spry as Prince William and Prince Harry, respectively.
+Also starring Timothy Spall, Sean Harris, and Sally Hawkins.
+It is the second film in Larraín's trilogy of iconic 20th century women, succeeding Jackie (2016) and preceding Maria (2024).

 Spencer premiered at the 78th Venice International Film Festival on 3 September 2021, and was theatrically released in the United Kingdom and the United States on 5 November 2021.
-The film was not successful at the box office, grossing $24.9 million on an $18 million budget.
-It received generally positive reviews from critics, with Stewart's performance garnering widespread acclaim.
-For portraying Diana, Stewart was nominated for the Academy Award, Golden Globe Award, and Critics' Choice Movie Award for Best Actress.
+The film grossed $25.2 million worldwide on an $18 million budget.
+It received generally positive reviews from critics, with Stewart's performance garnering widespread praise.
+For her performance as Diana, Stewart was nominated for the Academy Award for Best Actress, as well as a Golden Globe Award and a Critics' Choice Movie Award.

 Plot

-On Christmas Eve 1991, the British royal family prepares to spend the Christmas holidays at the Queen's Sandringham estate in Norfolk.
+On Christmas Eve 1991, the British royal family prepares to spend Christmas at Sandringham House in Norfolk.
 Among the attendees is Diana, Princess of Wales, whose marriage to Prince Charles has become strained due to his affair with Camilla Parker Bowles.
-The staff of Sandringham prepare for the royals' arrival, and Diana drives around the Norfolk countryside.
-On the verge of a breakdown, she avoids heading to Sandringham until running into Royal Head Chef Darren McGrady.
-She notes that the long-abandoned neighbouring estate, Park House, used to be her childhood home.
-Then she notices a scarecrow in the distance and eagerly runs towards it with a nostalgic expression.
+The staff of Sandringham prepare for the royals' arrivals.
+Instead of driving with her security detail, Diana has decided to drive herself and has become lost, until she runs into Royal Head Chef, Darren McGrady.
+She notes that the long-abandoned neighbouring estate, Park House, was her childhood home.
+She then notices a scarecrow in the distance and eagerly runs towards it.
 Diana takes off its jacket, which once belonged to her father John Spencer, 8th Earl Spencer, and goes back to her car.

-When Diana arrives at Sandringham, her sons William and Harry are excited to see her, but she does not attempt to socialise with the royal family, who mostly ignore her.
-Diana's only friend at the Estate is Royal Dresser Maggie, who encourages her to both combat the royal family and fulfil the obligations expected of her.
-Diana finds a book on Anne Boleyn in her assigned bedroom.
-She begins to have dreams about Boleyn (including a hallucination of her at a Christmas Eve dinner where she imagines herself destroying a pearl necklace given to her by Charles and eating the pearls in her soup), eventually coming to believe that Boleyn's ghost is haunting her in her capacity as a fellow abandoned royal wife.
-Diana tries to visit her childhood home, but she is stopped by royal guards, who initially mistake her for an intruder.
+When Diana arrives at Sandringham, her sons William and Harry are excited to see her, but she does not attempt to socialise with the rest of the royal family.
+Diana's only friend at Sandringham is royal dresser Maggie, who encourages her to both combat the royal family and fulfil the obligations expected of her.
+Diana finds a book on Anne Boleyn in her bedroom.
+She begins to have dreams about Boleyn (including a hallucination of her at a Christmas Eve dinner where she imagines herself destroying a pearl necklace given to her by Charles and eating the pearls in her soup), eventually coming to believe that Boleyn's ghost is haunting her as a fellow abandoned royal wife.
+Diana tries to visit her childhood home, but is stopped by royal guards who initially mistake her for an intruder.